Paebbels/pyVHDLParser/README.md

 This is a token-stream based parser for VHDL-2008.

-This projects requires Python 3.8+.
+This project requires Python 3.8+.

-## Intruduction
+## Introduction

 ### Main Goals